The City sells single-family residential lots to:

 Information for Eligible Contractors

 The City will not sell lots to a contractor who does not meet the eligibility criteria outlined below.
 We reserve the right to determine contractor eligibility and to sell lots to only those who are in good standing.
-We also reserve the right to remove any contractor from the eligibility list at any time and to determine the number of lots we shall offer to any contractor at any time.
+We also reserve the right to remove any contractor from the eligibility list and to determine the number of lots we shall offer to any contractor at any time.

 Criteria for Eligibility